Akzhantai/Assignment_4/README.md

 Student class with two private instance variables name and gender.
 It also contains a constructor that takes in two parameters name and gender to initialize the instance variables.

-While writing this code, I hava such kind of error in main function: "Type parameter 'Student' cannot be instantiated directly java".
+While writing this code, I hava such kind of error in main function: "Type parameter 'Student' cannot be instantiated directly".
 So, to fix this error, I define this class that can be used as the type parameter.